-The University will maintain for a period of seven years records of its Discrimination and Harassment Grievance Process, including:
+The University will maintain for a period of seven years records of its Discrimination, Harassment, Hazing, and Grievance Process, including:

-- 1. Each discrimination and harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2.
+- 1. Each discrimination, harassment and/or hazing investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2.
 Any disciplinary sanctions imposed on the Respondent; - 3.
 Any remedies provided to the Complainant designed to restore or preserve equal access to the University's education program or activity; - 4.
 Any appeal and the result therefrom; - 5.
 Any Informal Resolution and the result therefrom; and - 6.
 Any actions, including any supportive measures, taken in response to a report or Formal Complaint of Discrimination and Harassment, including: - 1.
 The basis for all conclusions that the response was not deliberately indifferent; - 2.
 Any measures designed to restore or preserve equal access to the University's education program or activity; and - 3.
 If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances. - 7.
-All materials used to train Title IX Coordinator and Affirmative Action Officer, Investigators, Decision-Makers, Panel Members, and any person who facilitates an Informal Resolution process.
-The University will make these training materials publicly available on the Institutional Equity Offices' website.
+All materials used to train Title IX Coordinator and Director of Institutional Equity, Investigators, Decision-Makers, Advisory Committee members, and any person who facilitates an Informal Resolution process.